What is a WHOIS API?

 In case you were wondering what is a WHOIS API or WHOIS REST API, and what does it do, here’s the best explanation that I could think of.
-Big plus of this explanation is you don’t have to be one bit technical to understand it.
+A big plus of this explanation is you don’t have to be one bit technical to understand it.
 First of all WHOIS is a set of information when an individual or a company registers a domain name like www.somethinggreat.com, for their web site.
 That set of information consists of name, surname, company name, telephone number, email address, and other various information.

 Now you understand the first part, to explain the second part, we’ll play a game.

 Here are the rules of the game.
 Spend ten to fifteen seconds, no more, studying the letters below.
 Then look away and write down as many letters as you can remember.